GilOliveira/relayStations/README.md

 Faculty of Sciences - University of Lisbon

-All rights reserved 2019 - Gil Oliveira
+All rights reserved 2019 - Francisco do Ó, Gil Oliveira